cchjimmy/feaPy/README.md

 # FEA py
-Simple Finite Element Analysis (FEA) code written in Python.
+Simple Finite Element Analysis (FEA) code written in Python, it is for 2D thin plate of arbitrary shape.
 Subplot left to right is FEA with linear and quadratic triangular elements respectively.
 This figure is created with ![test.py](test.py).
 Currently only support these 2 elements.